 Exercise is another stress-buster and one that our busy lives prevent us from exploring fully.
 We can hold a lot of stress in our bodies and exercising helps us release that.
 One reason people shy away from exercising is that they haven’t found the one activity that is enjoyable.
 Maybe working out in the gym is not your thing, but Zumba is?
 Perhaps you want to learn T’ai chi instead of Pilates.
 Explore a bunch of activities to touch upon the one that works for you.

 So there you have it.
 Which of these questions resonated with you?
 Did you find yourself naturally drawn to some of the recommendations?
 We encourage you to pick one or two suggestions and pursue them for two – four weeks.
-Notice how you feel after.
-If they work then continue them and if not, move onto the other recommendations.
+Notice how you feel afterwards.
+If they work, continue them and if not, move onto the other recommendations.
 In a month or so you will have identified the causes of stress in your life and the tools to eliminate them.
 And you will have no one to thank but yourself!